kumahq/kuma-website/app/_src/production/cp-deployment/zoneegress.md

 {% endtab %}
 {% endtabs %}

-This configuration will force cross zone communication to go through `ZoneEgress`.
+This configuration will force cross zone communication and external services to go through `ZoneEgress`.
 If enabled but no `ZoneEgress` is available the communication will fail.